Zamna

 Zamna (Замна) is a 41 km river in eastern Serbia, the right tributary to the Danube.
 Its valley is known for the caves, arches and a canyon.
-Local population also calls it Zemna.
+It is also locally known as Zemna.

 Course and geography

 Zamna originates on the eastern slopes of the Deli Jovan mountain, below the Crni Vrh, at an altitude of 1,039 m.
 It originally flows in an easterly direction.
 At the village of Plavna, it receives the river Medveđa (also known as Medvedica) from the left.
 At the mouth, the river formed prerast, or natural arch.
 Obscured by the thick forest, it is called Rajski prerast ("Paradise Arch") and is 2.5 km away from the center of the village.
 Cave arches are formed when the porous, limestone ceiling of the cave collapses.
 Zamna's "Paradise Arch" is the tallest rocky arch in Europe.

 Austrian traveler Felix Philipp Kanitz visited the area in the second half of the 19th century.
 He described the Deli Jovan mountain as rising above the river in four terraces, and the local tree flora which at the time included beech, oak, walnut and hazel.
 The area was properly explored for the first time in 1895 by the geographer Jovan Cvijić.
 He gave scientific explanations for the creation of the arches.